UCL-DSS/amex-hack/README.md

 - ***Best Data Science Solution***
 - ***Best Business Solution***

 There will be ***one*** winner from each challenge.
 There is no upper limit for the number of applicants accepted to a challenge.
 The number of applicants to the challenges will be published to all to promote teams to apply to those challenges with fewer competitors.

+Each winning **team** of a challenge will be awarded £100 amazon voucher.
+The winning team of the ***Grand Prize*** will be awarded ***fast-track*** to the 2021 American Express career opportunities.

 ### Best UI Design